Graphical Finite Population Sampling: Introduction

+This conventional approach employs designs rooted in theoretical and mathematical algorithms, which, while well-established, may pose challenges in certain scenarios.
+In particular, imposing additional constraints or requirements within these conventional designs often leads to increased complexity.
+This complexity may manifest itself in difficulties in implementing constrained designs with a given set of FIP, or in greater challenges in calculating the corresponding SIP, both of which are essential for accurate estimation and assessment.
+For example, constraints such as requiring all SIP to be positive, enabling or preventing the joint selection of certain units, or selecting units according to a stream (e.g., time order or sequence) can substantially increase the complexity of the design or its implementation.

-This conventional approach employs designs rooted in theoretical and mathematical algorithms, which can obscure comprehension and prove challenging to implement.
-In finite population sampling, improving the efficiency of sampling designs often leads to increased complexity in calculating probabilities, such as FIP and SIP, which are essential for accurate estimation and assessment.
-As an example consider probability proportional to size sampling (PPS).
-In this unequal probability design, the sample units are selected proportional to size of an auxiliary variable which will be an efficient design if the auxiliary variable be correlated to the main variable.
-Design with unequal probabilities with replacement is first introduced by ansen and Hurwitz (1943).
-Madow (1949), Narain (1951), and Horvitz and Thompson (1952) proposed without replacement versions of PPS.
-Selecting a PPS sample, without replacement and with a fixed sample size, is a complex procedure.
-For this purpose, many different designs have been proposed whose 50 of which are listed in Brewer and Hanif (1983) and Till\'e (2006, 2020).
-All these 50 designs can implement PPS that satisfy FIP (leading unbiasedly estimating certain parameters using the NHT estimator), but may lead to different SIP, affecting estimation precision.
-While implementing an unequal probability, without replacement, fixed-size design has been solved, finding a design within this space, with higher precision remains an open problem and then investigating which combinations of SIP yield an optimal PPS is intriguing.
+In finite population sampling, improving the efficiency of sampling designs frequently requires introducing such constraints, which can complicate probability calculations.
+As an example, consider probability proportional to size sampling (PPS).
+In this unequal probability design, sample units are selected proportional to the size of an auxiliary variable, which leads to an efficient design when the auxiliary variable is correlated with the main variable of interest.
+The design with unequal probabilities with replacement was first introduced by \citet{han:hur:43}, while \citet{mad:49}, \citet{nar:51}, and \citet{hor:tho:52} proposed without-replacement versions of PPS.
+Selecting a PPS sample without replacement and with a fixed sample size can involve intricate procedures, particularly when additional design constraints are introduced.
+For this purpose, many different designs have been proposed, 50 of which are listed in \citet{bre:han:83} and \citet{til:06,till:2020}.
+All these designs can implement PPS that satisfies FIP (leading to unbiased estimation of certain parameters using the NHT estimator), but they may result in different SIP, which in turn affects the precision of the NHT estimator.